Iteration at Compile-Time Using C++20 Lambdas

 []{ std::cout << “hello\n”; }();

-Here’s an example of a C++20 generic lambda, taking a single template parameter T and accepting an std::vector<T>:
+An example of a C++20 generalized lambda that takes a template parameter T and works with std::vector:

 };